MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/CodeCoveragePolicy.md

   **YAML: coverageUpperThreshold** - Default is 80.

+  - <a name="ignoreDecreaseAboveUpperThreshold">**Ignore Decrease Above Threshold:**</a> Uncheck this option to fail the build if your code coverage value decreases even though it stays above the configured *Upper Threshold*.
+This option is only visible if the option *Force Coverage Improvement* is checked.

+    **YAML: ignoreDecreaseAboveUpperThreshold** - Default is *true*.

 - <a name="allowCoverageVariance">**Allow Variance:**</a> Check this option to allow a temporary decrease of code coverage.
 Enabling this option will allow the policy to pass even though the code coverage value has decreased.
 The allowed decrease is configured using the *Variance* parameter.
 This option is only available if the parameter *Fail Build On* is set to `Previous Value` and the parameter *Force Coverage Improvement* is not enabled.